-The maximum encode rate for the LTC2205 is 65Msps.
-The maximum encode rate for the LTC2204 is 40Msps.
-For the ADC to operate properly the encode signal should have a 50% (\pm 2.5%) duty cycle.
+The maximum encode rate for the LTC2205-14 is 65Msps.
+For the ADC to operate properly the encode signal should have a 50% ($\pm 2.5\%$) duty cycle.
 Achieving a precise 50% duty cycle is easy with differential sinusoidal drive using a transformer or using symmetric differential logic such as PECL or LVDS.
 When using a single-ended ENCODE signal asymmetric rise and fall times can result in duty cycles that are far from 50%.